 Foreigners and Americans can freely purchase property, and popular neighborhoods such as Mitte, Prenzlauer Berg, and Kreuzberg attract many buyers.
 Hiring a local real estate agent is recommended to navigate legal matters and market trends.
 Additionally, Berlin’s strong rental market provides opportunities for income generation, making it a great choice for both investors and homebuyers.

-How to Buy Property in Europe as an American: Step by Step
+How to Buy Property in Europe as an American: Step-by-Step

 Research the country’s rules